DOES MY SON’S DIABETES MAKE MY ASS LOOK BIG?

 Technology helps.
 But it’s far from perfect.
 The Dexcom, a continuous glucose monitor (CGM) which keeps tabs on his blood sugar levels 24 hours a day, promises to save users from dreaded finger pricks.
 But it has a maddening 30% range of error, which can mean the difference between a dangerous low blood sugar requiring treatment and him being just fine and us panicking for nothing.
 So we prick away anyway, to make sure.

-Before he got the Dexcom, it wasn’t easy staying up until 11pm on exhausting days and waking up at 3am to check his blood sugar to make sure he doesn’t go low overnight, rousing him from sleep with a surprise finger prick.
+Before he got the Dexcom, it wasn’t easy staying up till 11pm on exhausted nights and waking up at 2am to check his blood sugar to make sure he doesn’t go low overnight, rousing him from sleep with a surprise finger prick.
 Now that we have the CGM, which monitors his numbers all day long, we don’t have to get up proactively.
 But we do get jolted from sleep multiple times a night by predictive alarms warning he might go low, as opposed to the urgent-low alarms which legitimately command immediate attention.

 When we do need to give him a shot to combat hight blood glucose levels, it isn’t easy getting a sleeping little warrior to cooperate, or keeping his fruitless screams of resistance from waking up his sister next door, who has trouble falling asleep once a night, much less twice.

 It’s not so easy when said daughter feels like she’s playing second fiddle to the constant patient.
 Or starts dreading meal times together — which we all used to cherish.
-Between all the diabetic jargon (grams, carbohydrates), the ratios and calculations, the shots, and the meticulous record-keeping that now precede a family dinner–and all the nagging on our part for him to finish all his carbs (not to mention his resistance to do so)–“How was your day” and “roses and thorns” somehow get lost in-between.
+Between all the diabetic jargon (grams, carbohydrates) calculations, shots, and record-keeping that now precedes a family dinner, and all the nagging on our part for him to finish all his carbs (not to mention his resistance to do so), “How was your day” and “roses and thorns” somehow get lost in-between.